-- (a) For each hour worked, a casual employee must be paid: - (i) the ordinary hourly rate; and - (ii) a loading of: - 25% of the ordinary hourly rate for all work on weekdays; - 75% of the ordinary hourly rate for all work on Saturdays and Sundays; and - 100% of the ordinary hourly rate for all work on public holidays, for the classification in which they are employed.
+For each ordinary hour worked, a casual employee must be paid:

+- (i) the ordinary hourly rate; and - (ii) a loading of: - 25% of the ordinary hourly rate for all work on weekdays; - 75% of the ordinary hourly rate for all work on Saturdays and Sundays; and - 100% of the ordinary hourly rate for all work on public holidays, for the classification in which they are employed.

-- (b) The casual loadings in clause 11.3 are paid instead of any weekend or public holiday rate that would otherwise apply. - Casual employees are not entitled to accrued days off (ADOs), paid personal leave/carer's leave and compassionate leave, parental leave (except for an eligible casual), annual leave, public holidays, notice of termination or redundancy pay.
+(d) The casual loadings in clause 6.5(c) are paid instead of any weekend or public holiday rate that would otherwise apply.

+(e) Casual employees are not entitled to accumulated days off (ADOs), paid personal leave/carer's leave and compassionate leave, parental leave (except for an eligible casual), annual leave, public holidays, notice of termination or redundancy pay.

-11.5 Right to request casual conversion
+6.6 Right to request casual conversion